-The local authority may take action where behaviour is unacceptable or there are serious breaches of this code of conduct or it's health and safety legislation.
-In implementing this policy, the school will, as appropriate, seek advice from the local authority's education, health and safety, and legal departments, to ensure fairness and consistency.
+The local authority itself may take action where behaviour is unacceptable or there are serious breaches of our home-school code of conduct or health and safety legislation.
+In implementing this policy, the school will, as appropriate, seek advice from the Local Authority's education, health and safety and legal departments, to ensure fairness and consistency.

-This Policy will be reviewed every three years.
+This Policy will be reviewed annually.